 We met our first employee when he was 17.
 He was fresh out of rehab and on Guatemala’s version of parole.
 His uncle approached me and presented the idea of his nephew working for us.
 “He is a good kid.”
 “He needs guidance and an opportunity.”

 Our second employee came about in a similar fashion.
 We had a previous relationship with him and had sponsored him in a rehab center.
 The day I picked him up from a month of rehab, we talked about his future plans, or actually, his lack of future plans.
-He started working with us the next day and hasn’t looked back.
+He started working with us the next day.

 We have many goals for these guys.
 We want to teach them the value of quality.
 We want them to have a sense of pride and accomplishment that can come from making a product that will stand the test of time.
 We want them to be able to stand on their own.